 Download Adoption & Foster Applications here!

-Click on Princess's picture to learn more about her.
+Click on Sassy's picture to learn more about her.

-This is Princess - a 6 1/2 year old purebred Lhasa Apso that came into rescue with her friend Sassy.
+UPDATE - SASSY IS ON A TRIAL ADOPTION!!
+IF ALL GOES WELL, THE ADOPTION WILL BE FINALIZED!!
+This is Sassy - a 6 1/2 year old purebred Lhasa Apso that came into rescue with her friend Princess.
 Both girls were kept outdoors when their owners had to move into a manufactured home.
-They were both extremely matted and so had a very close shave done and received medicated baths too..
-Princess also had an older eye surgery in 2010 but the stitching came out, so PAN had it re-stitched and it's healing well.
-With the right food, further medicated baths, and flea meds, we predict that she will have her full coat when it grows back out.
-She is already spayed, as been micro-chipped, and brought up-to-date on all shots, including rabies.
+They were both extremely matted and so had a very close shave done and received medicated baths too.
+With the right food, further medicated baths, and flea meds, her coat is growing back beautifully and is now very soft..
+She is already spayed, has been micro-chipped, and brought up-to-date on all shots, including rabies.

-PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the Breeds in Need.fundraiser.
-These funds were used to pay for a cancerous tumor removal for Cyrus - our eldest pit bull in foster.
+PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the 2014 Spring-A-Pet.fundraiser.
+These funds were used to pay for medical expenses.
 Thank you very much!!!

 Pet Adoption Network would also like to thank Dr. Arlene Brooks at Homestead Vet Clinic and the Last Chance Club in Turner Oregon for helping our PAN dogs with Dental work and other Surgery.
 Thank you very much!